Best NBN 250 plans: the cheapest, fastest and best overall options

 (Image credit: Future)

-Some NBN providers may reach only 240Mbps, while others reach only a maximum of 200Mbps during busy evening hours.
-With such big discrepancies in potential speeds you can achieve, it’s imperative that you shop around and really understand the plan that you’re signing up for.
-If you do find a plan advertising typical evening speeds of around 240Mbps, however, we would recommend it, as a 10Mbps difference is unlikely to have as much of a real-world effect as a 50Mbps difference between 250Mbps and 200Mbps.
+Some NBN providers may reach only 240Mbps, while others reach a maximum of 200Mbps during busy evening hours.
+With such big discrepancies in potential speeds you can achieve, shopping around and understanding the plan that you’re signing up for is beyond paramount.
+If you find a plan advertising typical evening speeds of around 240Mbps, we'd recommend it, as a 10Mbps difference is unlikely to have as much of a real-world effect as a 50Mbps difference between 250Mbps and 200Mbps.

-Currently, four telcos advertise the maximum 250Mbps speeds during busy evening hours — AGL, Swoop, Southern Phone and Telstra — and other telcos like Optus and Superloop average at 240Mbps during peak hours.
+Currently, nine telcos advertise the maximum 250Mbps speeds during busy evening hours — including Superloop, AGL, Swoop, Southern Phone and Telstra — and other providers like Optus average around 245Mbps during peak hours.

 We’ve taken speed differences, hidden fees and more into account, as we round up the best NBN 250 plans currently available below.
-If you’re looking for more ways to save on your monthly internet bill, you can check out our cheap NBN plans guide or if you’re looking to drop down a speed tier, our best NBN plans guide has you covered, too.
+If you’re looking for more ways to save on your monthly internet bill, you can check out our cheap NBN plans guide too.

 Best NBN 250 plans